abimren/OpenFOAM-v12-SprayA/README.md

   <em>export OPENBLAS_NUM_THREADS=1</em>
   </div>

-  For a very large mechanism (e.g., 7171 species C20 mechanism), one may want to test with 4-8 threads and compare with the performance of KLU sparse solver (Authors call Clark Kent LU solver).
+  For a very large mechanism (e.g., 7171 species C20 mechanism), one may want to test with 4-8 threads and compare with the performance of KLU sparse solver (Developers call Clark Kent LU solver).
 From these words, one should not interpret that the problem is being solved only by using high-performance linear algebra.
 There are so many important method details coded in the custom libraries and one may want to read ***Imren and Haworth (2016)[^2]***

- - After loading *.bashrc* (type '*source ~/.bashrc*'), change directory to *chemFoamSweep_v12*.
-10 publicly available chemical mechanisms are tested.
-Note that these mechanisms were already examined using ***ThermoRefit[^3]*** (highly recommended - Note that OpenFOAM chemistry input looks like as of ***CHEMKIN[^4]*** but not exactly the same).
+ - After re-loading *.bashrc* (type '*source ~/.bashrc*'), change directory to *chemFoamSweep_v12*.
+Ten publicly available chemical mechanisms are tested.
+Note that these mechanisms were already examined using ***ThermoRefit[^3]*** (highly recommended - Note that OpenFOAM chemistry input looks like as of ***CHEMKIN[^4]*** but it is not exactly the same).
  - Change directory, for example, to '*654_nheptane*'.
 Open '*constant/chemistryProperties*' file and see that ODE solver was set to '*seulexKLU*'.
 Open '*system/controlDict*' file and see the '*application     my_chemFoam;*' line. '*my_chemFoam*' solver uses custom ODE solvers named: '*seulexDNS*' and '*seulexKLU*'. '*DNS*' refers to OpenBLAS dense solver. '*KLU*' refers to SuiteSparse-KLU sparse solver.
 Type '*my_chemFoam*' or '*./Allrun*' and hit the enter.
 Compare with the results given in *mylogs* and *validation* directories.
-If one wants to compare with the original OpenFOAM solver, '*chemFoam*' solver with '*seulex*' selection must be used.
-Solver performance can also be compared with commercial software and other open-source software Cantera(https://www.cantera.org/).
+If one wants to compare with the original OpenFOAM solver, '*chemFoam*' solver with '*seulex*' selection must be set.
+Solver performances can also be compared with commercial software and other open-source software Cantera(https://www.cantera.org/).
  - Change directory to '*sprayA_v12*'.
 Open '*constant/chemistryProperties*' file and see that ODE solver was set to '*seulexDNS*'.
 Recall that efficient dense solvers can be faster than sparse solvers for small size chemical mechanisms.
 Open '*system/controlDict*' file and see the '*solver mymulticomponentFluid;*' line.
 This is a custom library being called by '*foamRun*' solver. '*mymulticomponentFluid*' module is linked with custom *libchemistryModel.so,  liblagrangianParcel.so* and *libmyODE.so* libraries.
-Open '*system/decomposeParDict*' file and see that *simple* decomposer with 8 subdomains selection.
-If system does not have 8 physical cores, adjust accordingly.
+Open '*system/decomposeParDict*' file and see the *simple* decomposer with 8 subdomains selection.
+If user's hardware does not have 8 physical cores, adjust accordingly.
+For testing purposes, try to use 8 processors.
 Open '*constant/cloudProperties*' and study the *injectionModels* key.
 See the *atomisationModel* was set to *blobInjection*.
 This is a custom implementation and plays crucial role to match with experimental liquid/vapor penetration.
-Secondary breakup model is *ReitzDiwakar*.
+Secondary breakup model selection is *ReitzDiwakar*.
 Type '*Allrun-parallel*' and hit enter.
-OpenFOAM-v12 will sample results using the input given in *functions* file in *system* directory.
+OpenFOAM-v12 will sample the results using the input given in *functions* file in *system* directory.
 Simulation (8e-3 s) should take ~9000-10000 s with 8 processors.
 Check plots in *postGraphs* directory.
-There reference results are from previous OpenFOAM-v9 simulation using CVODE-ATOL1e-20 and RTOL1e-12.
+There, reference results are from previous OpenFOAM-v9 simulation using CVODE and ATOL1e-20 and RTOL1e-12 tolerance settings.
+ - To visualize, hit '*foamToVTK*' command and use Paraview

 <div align="center">
 <img src="/sprayA.png" alt="Sandia Spray-A CFD RANS simulation" />